How gas prices have changed in Charlotte in the last week - NewsBreak

 How gas prices have changed in Charlotte in the last week

-Oil prices fell this week as the United States and international partners took steps to meet global oil demand.
+The national average price for a gallon of regular gasoline this week is down seven cents.
+The drop follows President Biden’s March 31 announcement that the country’s strategic petroleum reserve would release 1 million barrels of oil a day for six months.

-Stacker compiled statistics on gas prices in Charlotte-Gastonia-Rock Hill (NC only) metro area using data from AAA .
-Gas prices are current as of March 31.
-State gas tax data is from World Population Review .
-Three states—Connecticut, Georgia, and Maryland— temporarily suspended gas taxes to defray costs for consumers while prices are up.
+Stacker compiled statistics on gas prices in Charlotte-Gastonia-Rock Hill (NC only) metro area using data from AAA.
+Gas prices are current as of April 7.
+State gas tax data is from World Population Review.
+Three states—Connecticut, Georgia, and Maryland—have temporarily suspended gas taxes to defray costs for consumers while prices are up.

-The Biden administration announced March 31 that it will order the release of an unprecedented 1 million barrels of oil each day for six months from the country’s strategic petroleum supply to lower gas prices.

-In an effort to incentivize domestic oil companies to increase production, the White House called on Congress to approve "use-it-or-lose-it" fees.
-Companies on leased wells or public land that haven't been used for production in years will be forced to pay fees under the proposed policy.
+The International Energy Agency, comprised of 31 member countries from around the world including the United States, confirmed on April 7 that it will release 120 million barrels from its emergency oil reserves.
+Half of that will come from American stockpiles.
+Following the announcement, Brent crude futures—the global benchmark for crude oil—dropped by more than 5%.

 Charlotte by the numbers